 - Bipolar Disorder: Mood changes from very high to low?

 - Brief Gambling Screen: Worried about my gambling behavior?

 - Adolescent Depression – brief screen: Concerned about my teen's mood?

 - Depression: Feeling sad, down, or empty?

-- Generalized Anxiety Disorder: Constantly worried, anxious?
+- Generalized Anxiety Disorder: Constantly worried, nervous, stressed?

-- Substance Use: Difficulty controlling substance use?
+- Substance Use: Difficulty controlling my substance use?

 Following are other free, anonymous online self-tests: